It's an appealing income play to consider Akebia Therapeutics Inc. (AKBA) - The Dwinnex

 Earnings Estimates

-Its stock is currently analyzed by 3 different market analysts.
+The company has 3 analysts who recommend its stock at the moment.
 On average, analysts expect EPS of -$0.17 for the current quarter, with a high estimate of -$0.12 and a low estimate of -$0.22, while EPS last year was -$0.34.
 The consensus estimate for the next quarter is -$0.15, with high estimates of -$0.1 and low estimates of -$0.19.

 Analysts are recommending an EPS of between -$0.41 and -$0.59 for the fiscal current year, implying an average EPS of -$0.51.
 EPS for the following year is -$0.42, with 3 analysts recommending between -$0.31 and -$0.59.